determined-ai/determined/docs/setup-cluster/checklists/adv-requirements.rst

  Network Connectivity
 **********************

-Ensure your firewall rules to allow traffic to and from the master and agents according to the following criteria:
+Ensure your firewall rules allow traffic to and from the master and agents according to the following criteria:

 -  **Master-Compute Connection**: Compute nodes must connect to the master node on the master's